jakemorrissey/T03Group15/README.md

 *TO DOWNLOAD AND PLAY THE GAME:

 1) make sure Java IDE 1.8, eclipse, and JavaFX is installed.

+To install JavaFX, refer to this helpful tutorial via youtube.com/ProgrammingKnowledge: https://www.youtube.com/watch?v=ejx3VxuIc8w

 2) From inside eclipse, right click on the package explorer to create a new Java project.